Software for Forecasting the NFL® Season

 How the software makes predictions

 Here is a little background that describes how the predictions are made.
 The probability of the home team winning all unplayed games are estimated.
 These estimated probabilities are displayed for every unplayed game on the "Advanced Analysis" panel.
-The probabilities are estimated based on the relative strength of the two teams (as reflected in the power ratings discussed below) and where the game is played (home field advantage).
+The probabilities are estimated based on the relative strength of the two teams (as discussed below) and where the game is played (home field advantage).
 When the season is forecasted, all of the unplayed games remaining in the season are simulated.
 The outcome of each game is randomly determined based on the probability shown on the sliders on the "Advanced Analysis" panel.
 After all the remaining uplayed games in the season have been simulated, I determine the standings in each division, and all of the playoff seedings for each conference using the NFL tiebreaker rules.
 I also predict the out come of playoff games using a slightly different procedure, and determine the order of the NFL’s annual selection meeting (i.e. draft pick order).
 I then repeat the simulation of the unplayed games in the season 5000 times.
 Nearly every simulated season has a different outcome because the outcome of every game is random.
 However, the 5000 simulations considered together provide a good prediction of the probability of any outcome of interest during the NFL season.

 How to interpret the predictions